idempiere/idempiere.github.io/docs/basic-functional/introduction.md

 ---
 sidebar_position: 1
 ---
 # Purpose

 The purpose of this site is to help you learn, configure, enhance, deploy, scale and support an iDempiere instance and the iDempiere community as a whole.

 # iDempiere Introduction

-Founded in 2011 iDempiere is a powerful, Tier II, open-source ERP/CRM/SCM system supported by a skillful community.
+Founded in 2011 iDempiere is a powerful, Tier II, open-source ERP/CRM/SCM system supported by a skilful community.
 The project focuses on high-quality software, a philosophy of openness and its collaborative community that includes subject matter specialists, implementors, developers and end-users.

 # Why iDempiere
 - It is easy to install.